angel-mora/web-static-lephucr/content/chatgpt_history/ruby-time-space-complexity-guide.md

 These examples illustrate how these techniques can be applied in a Ruby context to solve common algorithmic problems.
 Remember to adapt these techniques to the specific requirements of the problems you encounter.

+---

+🙋 **You:**

 Now provide a explanation that connects ruby code with mathematical explanation of space time complexity

+---

+🤖 **Assistant:**

 Certainly!
 Let's connect the Ruby code examples with mathematical explanations of time and space complexity.